cursande/para-keats/README.md

 # para-keats

-Reads text from a file, then replaces the last word of each line with a rhyming word (or near-rhyme if necessary) found via the datamuse API.
+Give it the path to a file, and it will replace the last word of each line with a rhyming word (or near-rhyme if necessary) found via Datamuse.

-Originally inspired by Carin's Meier's post [here](http://howistart.org/posts/clojure/1/index.html).
+Inspired by this post [here](http://howistart.org/posts/clojure/1/index.html) by Carin Meier.